Phansi Emgodini

-Phansi Emgodini ("Down in the mine") is an album by the South African isicathamiya group Ladysmith Black Mambazo.
-Phansi Emgodini is mambazo 15th album.
+Phansi Emgodini ("Down in the mine") is the 15th album by the South African isicathamiya group Ladysmith Black Mambazo.
 The album (#BL 321) was recorded on 17 August 1981 and released on 9 September that year.
 The album also featured the group's first German-language song, "Wir Grüssen Euch Alle" ("We Greet You All") following their successful tour of Cologne, Germany.